o0101/jspaint.exe/README.md

 # Related projects

-See [this list of Electron alternatives](https://github.com/sudhakar3697/electron-alternatives) for more options for cross-platform desktop app developement using web technologies.
+See [this list of Electron alternatives](https://github.com/sudhakar3697/electron-alternatives) for more options for cross-platform desktop app development using web technologies.

 ----------------------